Ad Litem -

 Ex parte -

-Someone who owes a duty of loyalty to safeguard the interests of another person or entity, such as a trustee of a testamentary trust, a guardian of the estate of a minor, a guardian, committee or conservator of the estate of an incompetent person, an executor of a will, an administrator of the estate of a decedent or an advisor or consultant exercising control over a testamentary or express trust; An executor, personal representative, administrator, guardian, conservator, curator, receiver, trustee in bankruptcy, assignee for the benefit of creditors, partner, agent, officer of a corporation, public or private, public officer or any other person acting in a fiduciary capacity for any person, trust or estate; May be required to hold funds and assets in a special fiduciary account and file periodic accounts and/or inventories with the court; Has a duty not to benefit at the expense of the one they are responsible for; Must avoid "self-dealing" or "conflicts of interests" in which the potential benefit to the fiduciary is in conflict with what is best for the person who trusts him or her.
+Someone who owes a duty of loyalty to safeguard the interests of another person or entity, such as a trustee of a testamentary trust, a guardian of the estate of a minor, a guardian, committee or conservator of the estate of an incapacitated person, an executor of a will, an administrator of the estate of a decedent or an advisor or consultant exercising control over a testamentary or express trust; An executor, personal representative, administrator, guardian, conservator, curator, receiver, trustee in bankruptcy, assignee for the benefit of creditors, partner, agent, officer of a corporation, public or private, public officer or any other person acting in a fiduciary capacity for any person, trust or estate; May be required to hold funds and assets in a special fiduciary account and file periodic accounts and/or inventories with the court; Has a duty not to benefit at the expense of the one they are responsible for; Must avoid "self-dealing" or "conflicts of interests" in which the potential benefit to the fiduciary is in conflict with what is best for the person who trusts him or her.

 Filing Fee -

-Healthcare Power of Attorney -
+Health Care Power of Attorney -

 Health Care Proxy -

 Some states (like New York) use the term "health care proxy" to describe a Health Care Power of Attorney.
 While state laws on advance directives differ, there is no important difference between the concept of a Health Care Proxy and a Health Care Power of Attorney.
+Florida uses the term Health Care Surrogate.

 Inter vivos -